- URGENT SUPPORT

 NHS colleagues have been given free access to a number of wellbeing apps to support them.
-These include Headspace for mindfulness and meditation (free until December 2021), Liberate meditation for culturally sensitive and diverse meditations and talks (free until 30 June 2021), Unmind for evidence based tools for stress, sleep and wellbeing (free until 30 June 2021) and Movement for Modern Life for yoga, breathwork and stress reduction (free until 30 September 2021).
+These include Headspace for mindfulness and meditation (free until December 2023) and Unmind for evidence based tools for stress, sleep and wellbeing (also free until December 2023).
 For more information please click here.

 Our Chaplaincy department

 The Chaplaincy Department offers pastoral, spiritual and religious care and support to patients, their relatives, friends, carers, and members of staff throughout the Trust.
 Click here to find out more and for their contact details.

 The Reading Well scheme helps you understand and manage your health and wellbeing using helpful reading.
 The books are chosen by health experts and people living with the conditions covered.

 - Young people’s mental health

 The books can be loaned from your local library and many are available as e-books and audiobooks.

 Several mental health and self-help books are also available via the Trust Library and Information Service which is open to all staff and students of HDFT and HIF.
 Books can be borrowed in person or sent to your work address.